Dhruvesh48/FitTrack/README.md

 - Custom CSS ensures the page aligns with the site's overall theme and design.
 - Consistent button and link styles maintain visual harmony.

----
+### Known Issue
+- When the product has been added/removed from the whislist view, instead of showing just the toast message it also shows the bag items(if the items are in the bag).

-## Future Enhancements
+## Future Features

+- Debug the known issue mention above.
-**Bulk Management**: Add options to remove multiple items or clear the wishlist entirely.
+- **Bulk Management**: Add options to remove multiple items or clear the wishlist entirely.
-**Save for Later**: Allow users to move items between their wishlist and shopping bag.
+- **Save for Later**: Allow users to move items between their wishlist and shopping bag.
-**Sharing Features**: Enable users to share their wishlist via email or social media.
+- **Sharing Features**: Enable users to share their wishlist via email or social media.
-**Stock Alerts**: Notify users about price drops, sales, or stock changes for wishlist items.
+- **Stock Alerts**: Notify users about price drops, sales, or stock changes for wishlist items.
-**Persistent Wishlist**: Save wishlist items to user profiles for logged-in users.
+- **Persistent Wishlist**: Save wishlist items to user profiles for logged-in users.

 ---